Pomatocalpa macphersonii

 Pomatocalpa macphersonii, commonly known as the blotched bladder orchid, is an epiphytic or lithophytic orchid with thick, cord-like roots, between two and eight dark green, leathery leaves and up to thirty cup-shaped, yellow flowers with red blotches and a white labellum with red blotches.
 It usually grows on rainforest trees and is found in New Guinea and tropical North Queensland, Australia.

 Description

 Pomatocalpa macphersonii is an epiphytic or lithophytic herb with a single main flattened stem, 50-100 mm long and thick, cord-like roots.
 There are between two and eight dark green, thin, stiff oblong leaves 150-250 mm long and 30-35 mm wide.

-Between three and thirty cup-shaped yellow flowers with red blotches, 7-10 mm long and wide are borne on an stiff flowering stem 15-40 mm long and hanging downwards.
+Between three and thirty cup-shaped yellow flowers with red blotches, 7-10 mm long and wide are borne on a stiff flowering stem 15-40 mm long and hanging downwards.
 The sepals and petals are 3-5 mm long, about 2.5 mm wide.
 The labellum is white with a red blotches, 3-4 mm long, 4-5 mm wide with three lobes.
 The side lobes are erect and the middle lobe is fleshy and downturned with a spur about 2 mm long.
 Flowering occurs from July to October.